"Early Surf" 30x30, Oils on Canvas

 "Early Morning Surf" 18x48, Oils on Canvas

 I enjoyed spending time last summer painting plein air on the beach at Watch Hill, RI.
 Arriving at dawn to paint, I am often inspired by the clarity of the surf and the direction of lighting.
 I completed this painting in studio from plein air works and material gathered on site.
-This piece is currently available for sale through Sheldon Fine Art in Newport RI.
+This piece has recently been sold through Sheldon Fine Art in Newport RI.

 "Meeting of Land and Sea" 10x30, Oils on Canvas

 I love rocky coastlines.
 Here, unencumbered by human development, it seems the sea is free to be itself.
-This painting was completed along Beavertail Point on Conanicut Island RI., and is available for sale.
+This painting was completed along Beavertail Point on Conanicut Island RI., and has been sold through Sheldon Fine Art in Newport RI.

 "Calm off Mason's Island" 18x48, Oils on Canvas

 This painting was completed in studio from material gathered on site over a week of plein air painting.
 The rocks provide a fantastic range of composition options, and I enjoyed contrasting them to the colors of a calm sea.
-This piece is currently part of a special exhibit at the Mystic Seaport Museum entitled "Modern Marine Masters: America and the Sea" until the end of June, 2017.
+This piece was part of a special exhibit at the Mystic Seaport Museum entitled "Modern Marine Masters: America and the Sea" in 2017.

 "Three Whale Boats" 48x48, Oils on Canvas